ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 13: June 14, Sunday
+**Today's Progress**: exploring Mocha and javascript environments

+**Thoughts**: looking for the most streamlined dev environment, the Udemy course recs may be outdated.
+May also be a viable nocode solution here

 ### Day 12: June 13, Saturday
 **Today's Progress**: deploying contracts and ETH infrastructure; Udemy course; more event examples